mysql supports the following options, which

 This option is deprecated and will be removed in a future release.
 As of MySQL 5.7.5, it is always enabled and attempting to disable it produces an error.

-The path name to a file containing the server RSA public key.
+The path name to a file containing the same RSA public key used by the server.
 The file must be in PEM format.
-The public key is used for RSA encryption of the client password for connections to the server made using accounts that authenticate with the
+The public key is required for for RSA key pair-based password exchange.
+This option is used by clients that connect to the server using an account that authenticates with the

 sha256_passwordplugin.
-This option is ignored for client accounts that do not authenticate with that plugin.
-It is also ignored if password encryption is not needed, as is the case when the client connects to the server using an SSL connection.
+This option is ignored for accounts that do not authenticate with that plugin.
+It is also ignored if RSA-based password exchange is not needed, as is the case when the client connects to the server using a secure connection.

 The server sends the public key to the client as needed, so it is not necessary to use this option for RSA password encryption to occur.
 It is more efficient to do so because then the server need not send the key.